-This test measures the concentration of sodium in blood.
-Sodium is an electrolyte present in all body fluids, and is vital to normal body function.
-It works to regulate the amount of water in the body, and to control blood pressure by keeping the right amount of water available (in some people, too much sodium from salt in the diet can contribute to high blood pressure).
+This test measures the concentration of sodium in blood or urine.
+Sodium is an electrolyte present in all body fluids, and is vital to normal body function including nerve and muscle function.
 Your body tries to keep your blood sodium within a very small concentration range; it does so by:

 - producing hormones that can increase (such as natriuretic peptides) or decrease (such as aldosterone) sodium losses in urine